Aditya011-gif/BOBA/agrichain/README.md

 ## Configuration

-Environment variables:
+Environment variables and secrets:
-- See `agrichain/.env.example` for required keys and formats.
+- Keep secrets out of git.
+If you use an `.env` file, do not commit it; provide an example template for contributors.

 Firebase config:
 - Android: place `google-services.json` in `agrichain/android/app/`.